 By empowering employees through failure, the entire company has the opportunity to see positive growth.
 To embrace is to accept and support something (failure) willingly and enthusiastically.
 Each employee in an organization should fully embrace that failure leads to success.
 Create an atmosphere where it is okay to fail.
 Give your organization the freedom to fail.

-To encourage failure can be defined as to stimulate development.
+Define the ability to encourage failure as the ability to stimulate development.
 If an organization sees failure as a development process, the training to a) recover after a mistake and b) learn from a mistake will be substantially better than if an organization neglects to see failure as a good thing.

 In their quest to build the world’s first successful airplane, Orville and Wilbur Wright experienced many “failures”.
 The brothers viewed each crashed plane, broken bone, and failed test flight as simply another opportunity to figure out the right combination of variables to get their craft to sustain flight.
 In fact, their data collection and analysis (i.e. “failures”) is what set them apart from others in the race to flight and, ultimately, led to their success.
 Had they decided to throw in the towel because of their repeated setbacks, the world would have likely had to wait quite a bit longer for the first successful airplane.

 To accept failure is to fully believe that success is a by-product of failure.
 Mistakes happen.
 How you view and recover from mistakes is the key.
-If each mistake is looked upon as a chance to learn something new, success will follow.
+If you look at each mistake as a chance to learn something new, then success will follow.

 For example, say you didn’t anticipate that the economic slump would last this long.
 Profits are down and cash is tight.
 You made a mistake in judgment, and now you have to decide the best course to correct and learn from the mistake.
 Rather than beating yourself up for not seeing the trouble coming, develop a plan to address the problem.
 Find ways you can improve cash flow and act on them now.
 Make a plan for how you’re going to survive until things turn around as well as a plan to keep you on track once you’re out of the woods.